top of page

 Most of the area of the "Palace" can be seen by just freely wandering around.
 However, you have to pay to enter the Cathedral and the Cellars of Diocletian's Palace.
 The entry fee for the cellars is Eur 7.

-The entry fee for the cathedral depends on what you visit and the charges are steep.
+The entry fee for Split's cathedral depends on what you visit and the charges are steep.
 It costs Eur 5 to enter the cathedral, but there are additional charges for the bell tower, crypt, baptistery and treasury.
 If you visit everything it will set you back Eur 15.

 We visited the Cathedral and I am not convinced it was worth the fee.
 It is very small and we have seen a lot of cathedrals for free.